fiatconnect/specification/fiatconnect-api.md

 The `quote.guaranteedUntil` field represents the time that the quote is guaranteed until, as a UNIX timestamp.
 The `quote.quoteId` field is a globally unique identifier for the quote, and is used by the client to initiate a transfer at the conversion rate and fee amount given by the quote.
-A server MUST provide `quote.guaranteedUntil` and `quote.quoteId`, and MUST honor the provided conversion rate and fee when initiating transfers until the time indicated in the `quote.guaranteedUntil` field.
+A server MUST provide `quote.guaranteedUntil` and `quote.quoteId`, and MUST honor the provided conversion rate and fee if the client initiates a transfer with the `quoteId` before the time `quote.guaranteedUntil`.

 The `quote.settlementTimeLowerBound` and `quote.settlementTimeUpperBound` fields are optional return values, representing the lower and upper bounds for transaction settlement time using a particular `FiatAccountType` respectively.
 A server MAY include these in the response.
 If included, these MUST be strings representing time deltas in number of seconds.
 If included, a server